The Fitting Panel

 The original SL Rig contains a set of special bones (Collision Volumes, also named Fitted Mesh Bones) which can be used to add more flexibility to Mesh attachment shaping in combination with the Shape Sliders.
 The rig is organized in pairs of bones which we will name fitting pairs from now on.
 Each fitting pair consisting of a regular deform Bone (blue) and a corresponding Collision Volume (orange).

 Anyways as soon as you begin to move the sliders you will move more and more weight from the deform bone over to the collision volume.
-This happens rioght out of the box.
-Ther eis no initialization to be made.
+This happens right out of the box.
+There is no initialization of any form needed.
 However you can optionally use the Fitting presets to begin your work.

 Tip: The Fitting Panel is best used together with the Appearance panel.
 You should have both panels open and visible in the Tool Shelf.

 The fitting sliders also work in edit mode.
 In that case they apply to the selected verts.
 However this mode is a bit tricky because there is only one single slider setting for all verts.
 But you actually can use the sliders on different selections and adjust the weight distributions to your likes.

 Tip:Before you enter Edit mode create a temporary preset of your slider settings.
 Then after you have finished your edit sessions, switch back to object mode or pose mode, then apply your temporary preset to restore the slider settings as they were before the editing.
 Now you can safely delete your temporary preset.

 You can store the setup of your Fitting Sliders into Presets.
 We have already added 3 Presets for your convenience

 - Fully Classic: Only Weights on classic deform bones (blue).

 - Fully Fitted: Only weights on collision volumes (orange).

 - Half Way: Weights distributed evenly between collision volumes and deform bones.